oceanprotocol/docs/content/setup/quickstart.md

 description: Do a quick test drive.
 ---

+## Option 1

+You can [try some free, online Jupyter notebooks](/tutorials/jupyter-notebooks/) that connect to a live Ocean test network.

+## Option 2

 You can run and try every [Ocean software component](/concepts/components/) in your local machine, all at once, using Docker Compose.

 First, you must [set up some storage on Azure](/tutorials/azure-for-brizo/).
 (Yes, we know that's not quick.
 Some day there will be a local storage option and then this really will be quick.)